mdn/content/files/en-us/web/javascript/reference/global_objects/object/keys/index.md

 ## Description

 `Object.keys()` returns an array whose elements are strings corresponding to the enumerable string-keyed property names found directly upon `object`.
 This is the same as iterating with a {{jsxref("Statements/for...in", "for...in")}} loop, except that a `for...in` loop enumerates properties in the prototype chain as well.
 The order of the array returned by `Object.keys()` is the same as that provided by a {{jsxref("Statements/for...in", "for...in")}} loop.
+That is:

+- First, all non-negative integer keys (those that can be array indices) in ascending order by value,
+- Then, other string keys in ascending chronological order of property creation.

 If you need the property values, use {{jsxref("Object.values()")}} instead.
 If you need both the property keys and values, use {{jsxref("Object.entries()")}} instead.